robcarver17/pysystemtrade/docs/introduction.md

 2015-04-22  4.041079
 ```

-We'll see this pattern of my_system...stage name...get_something() a lot.
-The Rules object has become an attribute of the parent system, with name 'rules'.
-The names used for each stage are fixed regardless of exactly what the stage class or instance is called, so we can always find what we need.
+We'll see this pattern of `my_system...stage name...get_something()` a lot.
+The `Rules` object has become an attribute of the parent system, with name `rules`.
+Notice that the names used for each stage are fixed regardless of exactly what the stage class or instance is called, so we can always find what we need.

 What about if we want more than one trading rule, say a couple of variations of the ewmac rule?
 To define two different flavours of ewmac we're going to need to learn a little bit more about trading rules.
 Remember when we had `my_rules=Rules(dict(ewmac=ewmac))`?
 Well this is an equivalent way of doing it: